okken/submark/README.md

 * 0.4 move source module into a package directory
 * 0.5 move tests into tests directory
 * 0.6 hook up readme in toml file
+* 0.7
+    * flit for development with requires-extra,
+    * support for links, images, inline code, line breaks, horizontal rules